pji/mkname/docs/source/index.rst

 ====
 It started with an update to a blackjack game I wrote as my first project in Python.
-I wanted to have a bunch of computer players playing with you, and thought they should be randomly generated with randomly generated names.
+I wanted to have a bunch of computer players playing with you, and I thought they should be randomly generated with randomly generated names.
 Then it came up in a few other things I wrote, so I figured I'd turn it into a package.